TiffanyObiYU/GitRefresher/README.md

 - http://mally.stanford.edu/~sr/computing/basic-unix.html

 ## VIM
-- i : let us insert, edit the file
+- i : lets us insert, edit the file
 - esc : takes out of insert mode
-- :wq : write/quit, saves the file
+- :wq : write/quit & saves the file

 # Git
 Helpful Resource: http://mally.stanford.edu/~sr/computing/basic-unix.html
-- version control - controlling, managing different versions or snapshots of your code
+- version control - controlling/managing different versions or snapshots of your code
-- great for team-work, but also solo work, keeping your code in one place
+- great for team-work, but also for solo work, keeping your code in one remote place
-- merging
+- merging ~ being able to take individual code/files/projects from different people and combining them together to create one huge project
-- Github, Gitlab are websites that host projects using git
+- Github & Gitlab are websites that host projects using git
 - repository - a location where your code is.
 Usually, a repo only contains one project or even a part of a project
 - public repo - everyone can see
 - private repo - only certain people can view the repository